diagrams/SVGFonts/README.md

 Complete implementation of the features that fontforge produces (but not the complete SVG format):

-* Kerning (i.e. the two characters in "VA" have a shorter distance than in "VV")
+* Kerning (e.g. the two characters in "VA" have a shorter distance than in "VV")
 * Unicode
 * Ligatures
+* Text boxes with syntax highlighting

 XML speed issues can be solved by trimming the svg file to only those characters that are used (or maybe binary xml one day)